monetr/monetr/README.md

 The UI and API will "hot reload" while running in docker compose, any changes made to them will be auto built to make development easier.

+The API is run inside Docker using [delve](https://github.com/go-delve/delve), so if you want to or prefer step debugging for development you can connect your editor to `localhost:2345` for remote debugging.

 Contributions are more than welcome!

 ## License

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fmonetr%2Fmonetr.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2Fmonetr%2Fmonetr?ref=badge_large)